 I made a quick video to show you how I used Plutonium to paint plain flower pots so that they are as colorful and lovely as the flowers I planted inside them.
 I publish two videos a week on my YouTube channel, so be sure to subscribe so you don’t miss any of the fun!

 I picked up unpainted suncatchers and a wooden dowel from a big box store to make the MOM plant markers.
 The Ms are actually Ws that I used upside down so I didn’t have to worry about cutting the round hanger off of the top of the letter.
-I used Plutonium to paint the back of each letter and the dowels (which I had cut to length).
+I used spray paint to paint the back of each letter and the dowels (which I had cut to length).
 Then I attached the letters to the dowels with super glue.
 Fast and easy!

 This is a relatively fast and easy handmade gift to make for Mother’s Day, and it’s sure to be one she appreciates.
 You could easily use this same idea for a Teacher Appreciation gift or even as table markers for a bridal shower or wedding reception.
-Let me know if you try this project for yourself, and please hop over to the Plutonium online store to see all of their gorgeous colors!

 You might like these other spray paint projects: